Betterez/btrz-auth-api-key/README.md

 This middleware, when used on a route definition, validates the request includes an internal Bearer Token that is a valid JSON Web Token as issued by the authorization endpoint on btrz-api-client.

 With this middleware you can authenticate an internal token without using `x_api_key` adding the route to the `ignoredRoutes` list.
 The account and user data related to the `x_api_key` will be ignored, only validating the internal token.
+Note: the route will be ignored only for internal token, if the request includes a user token this middleware will work the same as auth.tokenSecured.

 Usage: